Beanblossom Creek Wildlife Camera Project

 What are we protecting, and why?
 Sycamore wants to get to know the wildlife that call our preserves home.
 Last summer, we set up 12 wildlife cameras in and around Beanblossom Bottoms Nature Preserve.

 Sycamore wants to get to know the animals that live on the land we protect.
 Last summer, we set up 12 wildlife cameras in and around Beanblossom Bottoms Nature Preserve in Monroe County, at locations we know are frequented by animals – game trails, creeks, and a beaver dam that creates a natural bridge.
 Our “Dam Cam,” “Squirrel Log Cam,” “Creek Cam,” and many others provide a window into the world of the wildlife community that call our preserves home.

-So far we’ve captured 37 species on these cameras and are keeping an inventory of what we see.
+So far we’ve captured more than 40 species on these cameras and are keeping an inventory of what we see.
 This will give us a baseline to measure the success of Sycamore’s large-scale wetland restoration project that will take place in this area over the next two years.
-Return here as we update with new footage or follow us on social media for highlights.
+Return here as we update with new footage or follow our e-news and social media for highlights.